kara-o/escaperoom/README.md

 ### How to Run

-In your terminal navigate to the directory where you want to save the game files, enter and run each step:
+In your terminal navigate to the directory where you want to save the game files, then enter and run each step:

 1. `git clone git@github.com:kara-o/escaperoom.git`
 1. `cd escaperoom/escaperoom-backend/`